lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - On click, Home re-fetches the latest profile to use the freshest `level_up_best_level` before starting, avoiding stale starts at Level 1 after a pass (2025-09-15).
   - `profiles.level_up_best_level` is updated on passing a level in `src/pages/FinalResultsPage.tsx` and a `profileUpdated` event is dispatched for immediate UI refresh in the navbar and profile page.
   - Home listens for `profileUpdated` and refetches the profile to update the Level badge immediately (no manual reload required).

+### Home — Solo Year Range Toggle (2025-10-24)

+- Component: `src/pages/HomePage.tsx`
+  - Added a `Years` toggle under the Solo card (defaults **off**) that hides or reveals the dual-thumb slider controlling the global year bounds for solo games.
+The existing `Round Timer` toggle remains unchanged.
+Extra spacing separates the toggle pair from the slider block.
+  - The selected range (`min — max`) is always visible on the same line as the toggle.
+Clicking either value swaps it for an inline numeric `<Input>` so players can type a new year and press Enter to commit (Escape cancels).
+This uses Radix `Slider` multi-thumb support from `src/components/ui/slider.tsx` when the toggle is on.
+- Store: `src/lib/useSettingsStore.ts`
+  - `setYearRange()` continues to persist the [min, max] pair to local storage and Supabase-backed settings.
+No schema changes were required.
+- Gameplay: `src/pages/GameRoundPage.tsx`
+  - The When card now reads the current `yearRange` from the settings store and clamps the Year selector slider to those values (unless Level Up overrides apply).
+This ensures solo rounds only surface images within the selected range and that the in-round slider mirrors the same bounds.
 # Guess History Multiplayer Architecture

 ## Canonical Architecture Overview (2025-08-17)